alienfast/middleman-aws/README.md

     gem 'middleman-cloudfront'

-### Step 3: Add your aws credentials
+### Step 3: AWS credentials

+#### Option 1 - secrets file
 e.g. `~/.aws/acme.yml`

 This should contain the access and secret keys generated from the selected IAM user.
 This is the only file that will need to reside outside the repository.  `acme` is equivalent to the directory name for your project.
 Don't worry, validation will make sure you have the path right.

 ```ruby